Sex Trade Survivor Services

 Trainings & Technical Assistance for Professionals

 CMSAC offers professional trainings on best practices for working with clients who have experienced commercial sexual exploitation.
-Please contact the Trafficking Services Coordinator to learn more or schedule a presentation!
+Please contact the Trafficking Program Coordinator to learn more or schedule a presentation!

-CMSAC is a member of the Stearns County, Sherburne, and Wright county human trafficking task forces and case consultation groups.
+CMSAC is a member of the Stearns, Sherburne, and Wright county human trafficking task forces and case consultation groups.

-CMSAC’s Trafficking Services Coordinator can also consult with professionals on working with clients, best practices, screening, policy, and protocol development.
+CMSAC’s Trafficking Program Coordinator can also consult with professionals on working with clients, best practices, screening, policy, and protocol development.

 Offender Program: Men Accountable for Sexual Exploitation (MASE)

-The Safe Harbor for All Implementation Task Force (SH4All-ITF) meets bi-monthly in Minneapolis.
+The Safe Harbor for All Implementation Task Force (SH4All-ITF) meets monthly in Minneapolis.
 If you are interested in joining the task force, please email us at email@example.com

 I have identified someone who may be a victim of sexual exploitation or trafficking.
 What should I do now?